seraogianluca/RoomBooking/docs/Implementation.md

 If the procedure on the databases ends with success an acknowledgement is showed to the student.

 ### 3.3 Delete booking
-A teacher can delete one of the booking she made.
+A teacher can delete one of the booking he made.
 The procedure starts with the delete booking command in the main menu.
 The system shows the list of bookings made by the teacher.
 The system asks to the teacher to choose a booking using the booking ID.
 Once the teacher chooses the booking, the system starts to operate on the databases.
 In details:
 - The availability of the classroom is checked.
 - The booking is deleted.
 - If the classroom was unavailable the availability is updated on MySQL and all the information about the classroom are putted in levelDB.
 The schedule in which the classroom was booked is put as schedule in which the classroom is available.